-As at 31 December 2020, the funeral portfolio consisted of 6.3 million policies and 4.8 million customers.
-Based on the volume of premiums, Ardanta, a.s.r. life's funeral brand, is the second largest funeral insurer in the Netherlands.
+As at 31 December 2021, the funeral portfolio of Ardanta, a.s.r. life's funeral brand, consisted of 6.2 million policies and 3.6 million customers.
+Based on the volume of premiums, Ardanta is the third largest funeral insurer in the Netherlands.

-The impact of COVID-19 on the 2020 operating result of Funeral was limited because the increased mortality occurred mainly in the higher age categories.
-COVID-19 had little impact on the payment behaviour of Funeral customers in 2020.
+The impact of COVID-19 on the 2021 operating result of Funeral was limited because the increased mortality occurred mainly in the higher age categories.
+COVID-19 had little impact on the payment behaviour of Funeral customers in 2021 (see chapter 2.1.2).
+Due to the measures in connection with COVID-19, employees largely served customers from home in 2021.
+This did not lead to a negative effect on service levels or customer satisfaction.